blogdaren/PHPCreeper/README.md

 + **action**
 default value is `text`, indicates what action we should take, the value can be one of the following:
-`text`： used to get the text of html element
+`text`： used to get the inner text of html element
-`html`： used to get the html code snippets
-`attr`： used to get the attrbute value of html element
+`html`： used to get the inner text with tags of html element `attr`： used to get the attrbute value of html element
 　　　　【**Attention: the real value shoud be the attribute like `src`、`href` etc, NOT `attr` itself**】
 `css` ： &nbsp;used specially to get the style attribute of html element, and return as an array form